Thinkific has been one of the most popular course platforms out there.

 Certification

-When it comes to certification, there are 7+ different templates from which you can choose.
+When it comes to certification, there are 7+ templates to start with.

 You can set a certificate’s expiration date to motivate students to complete the course.